May 31st

 Meaning of the subhAShita:

 No one knows what happens to whom tomorrow.
-Hence, the intelligent do tomorrow's work right now!
+Hence, the intelligent do tomorrow's task right now!

 Commentary:

-The wise understand this very basic concept and never get themselves entrapped in such a situation.
-There can be innumerous, unforeseen circumstances in our day to day lives.
+The wise understand this basic concept and never get themselves entrapped in such a situation.
+We can encounter numerous, unforeseen circumstances in our day-to-day lives.
 No one can predict what is in store for tomorrow.
 Hence, the wise keep themselves ahead.
 They do tomorrow's job today and today's job right now!

 pada vigrahaH: